inBeat/inbeat-website/content/top-influencers/instagram/japan/tokyo/_index.md

 ---
-title: Top 10 Instagram Influencers In Tokyo In 2023
+title: Top 10 Instagram Influencers In Tokyo In 2024
 description: >-
-  Find top Instagram influencers in Tokyo in 2023.
-Most popular hashtags: #visitjapan #japan #japaneseculture.
+  Find top Instagram influencers in Tokyo in 2024.
+Most popular hashtags: #cosplayer #tokyo #japan.
 platform: Instagram
-hits: 2122
+hits: 2291
-text_top: See the best Instagram influencers on inBeat.
+text_top: See the best Instagram profiles on inBeat.
-text_bottom: Our database aggregates 2122 Instagram influencers like this in Tokyo, Japan for you to collaborate.
+text_bottom: Our database holds 2291 Instagram influencers like this in Tokyo, Japan for you to work with.
 profiles:
+  - username: "tokyo"
+    fullname: >-
+      Tokyo - 東京
+    bio: >-
+      We are passionate about promoting and celebrating Tokyo the world over - Account managed by The Tokyo Publishing Co.
+    location: "Japan"
+    followers: 179169
+    engagement: 299
+    commentsToLikes: 0.008963
+    id: ck0w3vhj9vhnd0i19g8zemw86
+    verified: false
+    hashtags: ""
   - username: "satomi_0819"
     fullname: >-
       Satomi🍓